 GEAS fulfills our commitment to keep a section of the Boise River Greenbelt clean while enjoying bird watching from March to October.
 We meet on the east side of town at Bown Crossing and spend abut 3 hours walking the greenbelt.
 Joins us for some good company and good birds, all while keeping our community clean.

-Longtime GEAS member, and all around wonderful person, Kathy Barker-McCoy leads a birding club on Wednesdays mornings during the nicer months.
+Longtime GEAS member Kathy Barker-McCoy leads a birding club on Wednesdays mornings during the nicer months.
 Interested folks meet at a local coffee shop and head out to a different destination each week.
 This is a low-key bird walk, focused on enjoying and learning about nature and birds.
 The group normally spends two to four hours afield in places such as Eagle Island State Park, Indian Creek Reservoir, and more local birding hot-spots.

 Family Bird Walks